 Take a quick glance at eternity.

-Does eternity go forward?
+Does eternity go forwards?

-Does eternity go backward?
+Does eternity go backwards?

 How can they?